Lakeside Healthcare Stamford responds to Care Quality Commission (CQC) inspection findings

 Lakeside Healthcare, which today received a highly critical inspection report from the Care Quality Commission (CQC), has admitted failings but not apologised for them.

-The Corby-based provider of GP services, which is headed by Robert Harris, has released a statement saying swift action is being taken in Stamford.
+The Corby-based provider of GP services has released a statement saying swift action is being taken in Stamford.

 Without apologising to patients, the Lakeside statement 'acknowledges' there are issues around patient care, access to appointments and practice management, and says these were being addressed before the inspection.

 The statement, which has not been attributed to any named person from Lakeside, adds: "The Stamford team, with considerable input and support from Lakeside central team, is focusing its efforts on addressing the CQC’s concerns and listening to patient feedback while continuing to provide day-to-day services for the community."